aditya-tekale-99/Android/README.md

 # Android
-Project on Android apps created using Java as the main programming language and XML for the UI/UX design on Android studio.
+Android apps developed using Java as the main programming language and XML for the UI/UX design on Android studio.
 Apps tested on Pixel 4XL.